Health at Every Size

 I am an approved HAES® provider and a member of the Association for Size Diversity and Health.
 I am also a member of Fat Rose and a supporter of the National Association to Advance Fat Acceptance.

-If you are in a larger body, then chances are you have had repeated negative experiences and even neglectful care from multiple healthcare providers.
+If you are in a larger body, chances are you have had repeated negative experiences and even neglectful care from multiple healthcare providers.

 Within the context of therapy, that stops here.